All posts

 Why We Built Intern

 ChatGPT is brilliant.
-But it forgets you exist the moment you close the tab.
-We built Intern because solopreneurs need an employee, not a chatbot.
+But it forgets you the moment you close the tab.
+We built Intern for operators who need follow-through, not another blank chatbot.

 The problem nobody talks about

-Every solopreneur we talked to said the same thing: "I use ChatGPT every day, but I'm still drowning in admin."
+Every small-business operator we talked to said the same thing: "I use ChatGPT every day, but I'm still drowning in admin."

 That's because ChatGPT — and Claude, and Gemini — are stateless assistants.
 They're incredibly smart in the moment, but they don't remember your clients, your preferences, your open loops, or what happened last Tuesday.
 Every conversation starts from zero.